sdn-sense/sdn-sense.github.io/NetControlAnsible.md

         <ANY_OTHER_SNMP_METADATA_PARAMS>
 ```

+# Plugin configuration
-# RAW plugin configuration
+## RAW plugin configuration
+**NOTE: This plugin is not very useful for L3/BGP Control.
+Only Sites instructed by SENSE Team should use this.**

+This is dummy switch only for modelling.
+It has no real hardware to control.
+Configuration is only defined in https://github.com/sdn-sense/rm-configs repo and it does not require `fe/conf/etc/ansible-conf.yaml` file modification.

 In case you use RAW (fake virtual switch) plugin - you do not need to modify `fe/conf/etc/ansible-conf.yaml` file.
 Make an inventory variable empty dictionary.
 Like this:
 ```angular2html
 inventory: {}
 ```

-# Dell OS 9 plugin configuration
+## Dell OS 9

-1. If you device is Dell OS 9, for network_os make sure to set `sense.dellos9.dellos9`
+If you device is Dell OS 9, for network_os make sure to set `sense.dellos9.dellos9`

-# Dell OS 10 plugin configuration
+## Dell OS 10

-1. If you device is Dell OS 10, for network_os make sure to set `sense.dellos10.dellos10`
+If you device is Dell OS 10, for network_os make sure to set `sense.dellos10.dellos10`

-# Azure SONiC plugin configuration
+## Azure SONiC

-1. If you device is Azure SONiC, for network_os make sure to set `sense.sonic.sonic`
+If you device is Azure SONiC, for network_os make sure to set `sense.sonic.sonic`

-# Arista EOS plugin configuration
+## Arista EOS

-1. If you device is Arista EOS, for network_os make sure to set `sense.aristaeos.aristaeos`
+If you device is Arista EOS, for network_os make sure to set `sense.aristaeos.aristaeos`

-# Juniper Junos plugin configuration
+## Juniper Junos
 **THIS IS NOT SUPPORTED YET**

-1. If you device is Juniper Junos , for network_os make sure to set `sense.junos.junos`
+If you device is Juniper Junos , for network_os make sure to set `sense.junos.junos`

-# FreeRTR plugin configuration
+## FreeRTR

-1. If you device is FreeRTR, for network_os make sure to set `sense.freertr.freertr`
+If you device is FreeRTR, for network_os make sure to set `sense.freertr.freertr`

-# Cisco Nexus 9 plugin configuration
+## Cisco Nexus 9

-1. If you device is Cisco Nexus 9, for network_os make sure to set `sense.cisconx9.cisconx9`
+If you device is Cisco Nexus 9, for network_os make sure to set `sense.cisconx9.cisconx9`

-# RAW Switch plugin configuration

-**NOTE: This plugin is not very useful for L3/BGP Control.
-Only Sites instructed by SENSE Team should use this.**

-This is dummy switch only for modelling.
-It has no real hardware to control.
-Configuration is only defined in https://github.com/sdn-sense/rm-configs repo and it does not require `fe/conf/etc/ansible-conf.yaml` file modification.
+## Cisco Nexus 10
+If you device is Cisco Nexus 10, for network_os make sure to set `sense.cisconx9.cisconx9`

+## FRRouting (FRR)
+If you device is FRRouting (FRR), for network_os make sure to set `sense.frr.frr`
+For VPP - plugin expects to have vpp container running.
+In case no vpp container running - it will work as FRR plugin without VPP.

+## FRRouting (FRR+VPP)
+If you device is FRRouting (FRR+VPP), for network_os make sure to set `sense.frr.frr`
+For VPP - plugin expects to have vpp container running.
+In case no vpp container running - it will work as FRR plugin without VPP.

 # How to use SSH Keys
 To configure Site-RM to use ssh keys to access device, you need to put all ssh keys in this directory `fe/conf/opt/siterm/config/ssh-keys/`. (if you use siterm-startup scripts).